Authored by the expert who managed and guided the team behind the Panama Property Pack

 What interest rates do US citizens get in Panama in 2026?

-As of early 2026, the typical mortgage interest rate range for US citizens in Panama is approximately 6% to 8%, depending on the bank, loan term, and your financial profile.
+As of early 2026, the typical mortgage interest rate range for US citizens buying residential property in Panama is roughly 6.5% to 8.5%, depending on the bank, the loan-to-value ratio, and your income profile.

-Interest rates for foreign buyers in Panama are generally 0.5% to 1.5% higher than rates offered to Panamanian residents, reflecting the additional risk banks associate with non-resident borrowers.
+Interest rates for foreign buyers in Panama are generally 0.5 to 1.5 percentage points higher than rates offered to Panamanian residents, because banks view non-resident borrowers as carrying more collection risk and apply a premium accordingly.

-The single factor with the biggest impact on the interest rate a US citizen will be offered in Panama is your loan-to-value ratio, as a larger down payment consistently secures better pricing.
+The single factor that has the biggest impact on the interest rate a US citizen will be offered in Panama is the size of the down payment, because a higher equity cushion directly reduces the bank's risk exposure and translates into a lower rate at nearly every lender.

 Can I use US income to qualify in Panama right now?